win20-official/Money-From-MrBeast/README.md

 **Run**: To run my app you need Python.
 1. Windows is: ``python main.py``
-2. Linux is: Same as Windows.
+2. Linux is: Same as MacOS.
 3. MacOS is: ``python3 main.py``